dolmades/dolmades-cli/README.md

 Right after cooking the windows application will be available as clickable shortcut on your desktop.

 ## Requirements
+As of now: Python 2.7

+Notes
-* `udocker` requires Python 2.7 and will hopefully receive Python3 support (see https://github.com/indigo-dc/udocker/issues/77)
+* `udocker` requires Python 2.7 and will hopefully receive Python3 support: https://github.com/indigo-dc/udocker/issues/77
-* the rest is supposed to work with either Python 2.7 or 3.5
+* `dolmades` will be written to support either Python 2.7 or 3.5 if that is feasible

 ## Basic Use